 This is the most powerful short-circuit class using 250cc single cylinder motocross 5- speed engines.
 The karts are often equipped with large full width nose cones and wings, especially when used on the long circuits.
 Top speeds are 100mph on short circuit, 140mph on long circuit.
 Twin cylinder Superkarts can reach 170mph though.
 The NKF holds the ABkC national championship.
 Some clubs offer the 450cc 4-stroke engine class which may be raced in parallel with 250 National but for separate prizes.

 A classic class using the Villiers 197cc engine or derivatives.
 Administered by the drivers themselves through the 210 Challenge group, contact is Kate Bateman email A classic class using the Villiers 197cc engine or derivatives.
 Administered by the drivers themselves through the 210 Challenge group, contact is Sian Masson email firstname.lastname@example.org

-ARKS is the only kart school body recognised by the Motor Sports Association.
+ARKS is the only kart school body recognised by the Motorsport UK.
 ARKS Ltd holds Public Liability and Professional Indemnity insurance with Sports-Insure.
 The administrator is registered with the ICO under the Data Protection Act